adzcai/janc/content/posts/2021-04-21-intro-and-roadmap.md

 ---
 template: post
-title: Intro and Roadmap
+title: Roadmap and introduction
 slug: roadmap
 socialImage: /media/karsten-wurth-rafblrbne3o-unsplash.jpg
 draft: false
 date: 2021-04-20T23:56:34.247Z
 description: An introduction to the goals of this blog and the goals of the conlang I'm creating.
-category: Conlanging
+category: Meta
 tags:
   - conlanging
   - worldbuilding